lucbettaieb/flexcraft/src/output_hi/mr_teleoperator/README.md

     Rqt plugin  for selecting and controling a specific robot.
   </li>
    <li>
    A node that publishes a geometry_msgs/Twist message type.
+This is translated by ui_translator.cpp in the control_sw package
    </li>
 </ul>